Marco Antonio Regil

-Marco Antonio Regil (born December 29, 1969) is a Mexican television personality, public speaker and activist.
+Marco Antonio Regil Sánchez (born December 27, 1969) is a Mexican television personality, public speaker and activist.
 As the host of the Spanish versions of Family Feud (100 mexicanos dijeron and 100 latinos dijeron), The Price Is Right (Atinale Al Precio), Are You Smarter than a 5th Grader?
 (Todo el mundo cree que sabe), and Generation Gap (Recuerda y Gana), Regil is a constant fixture in Latin households.

 In 2018, Telemundo announced Marco Antonio Regil as the host of the Spanish-language version of NBC's The Wall.
 The game show is set to premiere in 2020.

 Career

 Named as Reader's Digest's most trusted TV personality in Mexico, Regil has used his expertise to become a central figure in America's emerging Spanish-language entertainment industry.

 He has hosted the Mexican versions of Are You Smarter Than a 5th Grader?, The Price Is Right, Family Feud, and Zodiac's Beyond Boundaries, as well as the Teletón (Mexican National Telethon) for which he has raised over half a billion dollars.
 He is also the voice of Metro Man (played by Brad Pitt in the U.S.) in the Mexican release of Megamind.
 A sought-after spokesman, he has also appeared in advertisements for such companies as McDonald's, H-E-B, Telmex and PepsiCo.

 For his contributions in both Latin America and abroad, he was invited by United States President George W. Bush to host the Cinco de Mayo celebration in the White House in 2004.